After the sun melts into the Pacific,

 the tropical drinks are liberally consumed to keep the fun and action

 Waikiki nightclub that’s open all night.
+It's smaller in size but has a colorful lit up dance floor.
 If you're up for

 - Waikiki’s newest and not to be missed nightclub...that is

 you’re looking for something different, memorable and addictive!

 No shortcuts were taken while designing this marvel!

 oceanside at the top of the Sheraton Waikiki is one big party every

 night!
 Wild atmosphere, spinning DJ's, and good drinks!